NativeScript/docs-v7/ui/layouts.md

 When you set margins through XML, you can choose between the following approaches.

-* **Set one value**: Provide a single value which will be applied on all sides of the view.
+* **Set one value**: Provide a single value that will be applied on all sides of the view.
 * **Set two values**: Provide two values.
 The first value is applied to the top side, the second value is applied to the right side.
-Next, the first value is applied to the bottom and the second value - the left side (in that order).
+Next, the first value is applied to the bottom and the second value to the left side (in that order).
 * **Set four values**: Provide four values for each margin.
 The first value is applied to the top, the second value is applied to the right, the third value is applied to the bottom and the fourth value is applied to the left side (in that order).

 ## Layouts

 `Layout` is the base class for all views that provide positioning of child elements.

 You can use the various layout containers to position elements.
-They evaluate the base properties of [View][View] such as `width`, `height`, `minWidth` and alignments, and expose additional properties for positioning child views (such as the four paddings).
+They evaluate the base properties of [view][view] such as `width`, `height`, `minWidth` and alignments, and expose additional properties for positioning child views (such as the four paddings).

 ### Layout Paddings

 The four padding properties (`paddingTop`, `paddingRight`, `paddingBottom` and `paddingLeft`) describe the distance between the layout container and its children.

-When set paddings through XML, you can choose between the following approaches.
+When you set paddings through XML, you can choose between the following approaches.

-* **Set one value**: Provide a single value which will be applied on all sides of the view.
+* **Set one value**: Provide a single value that will be applied on all sides of the view.
 * **Set two values**: Provide two values.
 The first value is applied to the top side, the second value is applied to the right side.
-Next, the first value is applied to the bottom and the second value - the left side (in that order).
+Next, the first value is applied to the bottom and the second value to the left side (in that order).
 * **Set four values**: Provide four values for each padding.
 The first value is applied to the top, the second value is applied to the right, the third value is applied to the bottom and the fourth value is applied to the left side (in that order).

 ### Predefined Layouts